 On June 2, 2022, Mitratel announced to buyback its shares with a maximum amount of Rp1,000 billion.
 The buyback period of Mitratel's shares is for three months starting from June 2, 2022 to September 2, 2022.
 Mitratel has exercised buyback of 885,200,000 of its shares or equivalent to Rp681 billion.
+On March 6, 2023, Mitratel announced another share buyback of a maximum of Rp1,500 billion.
+The buyback period for Mitratel's shares starts on April 14, 2023.
+Mitratel has conducted a share buyback on June 7, 2023 to September 30, 2023 amounting to 26,800,000 shares or equivalent to Rp18 billion.

 On February 15, 2023, based on the Telecommunication Tower Conditional Sale and Purchase Agreement ("CSPA") between PT Indosat Tbk and Mitratel, Mitratel agreed to acquire 997 telecommunication towers belonging to PT Indosat Tbk for Rp1,648 billion.
 Mitratel and PT Indosat Tbk have also agreed to leaseback by PT Indosat Tbk for the slots in telecommunication towers which were transferred/acquired to Mitratel, in a total 983 sites for 10 years lease period.
-On March 1, 2023, the signing deed of transfer between Mitratel and Indosat has been signed.
-The calculation of the Purchase Price Allocation ("PPA") is still being processed by KJPP Nirboyo, Dewi Apriyanti and Partners, as independent appraisers.
+In addition, part of the agreement PT Indosat Tbk. have also agreed to deliver order for 3,500 collocations for next 3 years compensate Mitratel for amounted Rp473 billion as commitment and as of September 30, 2023 Mitratel has paid amounted Rp406 billion.